The form cannot be sent because it has not yet been completed (correctly).

-To fully ensure your containers are indeed DNV GL and/or ISO certified, you can request additional documentation from your chosen manufacturer.
-Such documentation should show that the designs of their containers have been certified by an approved, competent authority before manufacturing began.
-It should also show that the complete manufacturing process of at least one container was overseen by an authority as well.
-Finally, it should confirm that at least one prototype of the container passed the various tests it was subjected to.
+To fully ensure your containers are indeed DNV GL and / or ISO certified, you can request additional documentation from your chosen manufacturer.
+Such documentation should show that the designs of their containers have been certified by an approved, competent authority before manufacturing.
+It should also show that the complete manufacturing process or at least one container was overseen by an authority as well.
+Finally, it should confirm that at least one prototype of the container passed the various tests it was subject to.

-The tests that compliant offshore containers need to pass are relatively simple but they effectively prove a container to be worthy of use in the extreme conditions offshore facilities face.
+The tests that compliant offshore containers need to be relatively simple but they effectively prove a container to be worthy of use in the extreme conditions offshore facilities face.
 The three main tests are the following:

 The 4-Point Lifting Test